Home

 The History of Thanksgiving

 In the beginning, it was hard for the Pilgrims in The New World.
-The winter was harsh and food was scarce.
-Many of the people who made the voyage on the Mayflower died.
+The winter was very cold and food was hard to find.
+Many of the people who made the trip on the Mayflower died.

-The Native Americans taught the Pilgrims how to plant crops and hunt for food.
+The Native Americans taught the Pilgrims how to plant crops, like corn and squash, and how to hunt for food.
 In the fall of 1621, the Pilgrims had a large harvest, giving those who remained a chance to survive.

 The Pilgrims wanted to thank the Native Americans for what they had done so they invited them to a large feast.
 There were many Thanksgiving feasts after that when they had something to be thankful for, but it did not become an official holiday until 1863 when President Abraham Lincoln signed it into law.